pontarius/pontarius-xmpp/README.md

 Pontarius project](http://www.pontarius.org/), an effort to produce free and open source, uncentralized, and privacy-aware software solutions.

+While in alpha, Pontarius XMPP works quite well and fulfills most requirements of the RFCs.

 Prerequisites
 -------------

+Pontarius XMPP requires GHC 7.0, or later.

 You will need the ICU Unicode library and it's header files in order to be able to build Pontarius XMPP.
 On Debian, you will need to install the *libicu-dev*